What is FAFSA Used For?

 “Don’t be scared.
 It’s not hard,” said Kristine Sedita, a team lead on Southern New Hampshire University’s (SNHU) Enrolled Student Services team.
-Her team helps students and parents navigate the FAFSA process to get federal aid such as Pell Grants and subsidized and unsubsidized loans.
+Sedita's team helps students and parents navigate the FAFSA process to get federal aid such as Pell Grants and subsidized and unsubsidized loans.

 The FAFSA is an application that the federal government uses to gather the financial information it needs to assess what loans and grants you qualify for.
-The FAFSA needs to be completed each new aid year to determine eligibility for federal student aid.
-The aid year runs from July 1st through June 30th each year.

 “It’s the tool the government uses to measure a family’s financial strength,” Sedita said.
 “The FAFSA is the only way you will receive any federal funding.”